mario-eth/soldeer/README.md

 - soldeer cli - standalone tool that can be used for managing dependencies on project, it is independent and not tied to foundry
 - soldeer repository - a central repository used to store various packages.
 Anyone can push their own packages as public.
 The repository works like npmjs or crates.io
-- soldeer foundry (in progress) - a foundry plugin that will allow you to use soldeer in your foundry projects directly from forge
+- soldeer foundry - a foundry plugin that will allow you to use soldeer in your foundry projects directly from forge: `forge soldeer [COMMAND]`

 ### HOW TO USE IT